-Our Guide to the 3D Data Transition Race
+Action Engineering’s Guide to a Successful 3D Data Transition

 Duane: There’s another aspect to that trust with the suppliers, which is intellectual property because the OEM is really concerned about how much of their intellectual property is going outside and how much they’re in control of, and when you give it to a supplier, yeah, there are NDAs and there are other things that you can put in place for your agreements to keep that information contained, but it’s a risk, so there’s organizational trust between OEM and supplier, and if they can learn… It’s like any relationship, if you can learn to trust and learn to communicate, you’ll have a much better relationship and be able to pass that back and forth, pass that information back and forth much easier.